Greece Moments Greece Moments

 Inselhopping Griechenland Reisefuehrer Dodekanes Buch Ebook

-The island does not have an airport so you can Patmos only achieve by boat.
-The large ferries of Blue Star Ferries call at Patmos daily from Piraeus during the summer season.
-We use the portal Ferryhopper* to search for suitable ferry connections and check prices:
+The island has no airport, so you can only reach Patmos by boat.
+The large ferries from Blue Star Ferries sail to Patmos daily from Piraeus during the summer season.
+We use the Ferryhopper* portal to search for suitable ferry connections and check prices:

-The catamarans of the Dodekanisos Seaways connect the individual islands of the Dodecanese and are ideal for a Greece Island Hopping.
-A good starting point for a journey to Patmos are flights to the islands of Kos or Samos and then the ferry to Patmos.
+The catamarans of Dodekanisos Seaways connect the individual islands of the Dodecanese and are ideal for island hopping in Greece.
+A good starting point for a trip to Patmos is to fly to the islands of Kos or Samos and then continue by ferry to Patmos.

 Inselhüpfen Griechenland Dodekanes Route Patmos

-→ You can get more information about the neighboring islands of Patmos here: Dodecanese Islands
+→ Get more info about the neighboring islands of Patmos here: Dodecanese Islands

 *Support our blog Greece-Moments